Netconcepts

 I decided to go on a virtual field trip through the corporate sites of the biggest companies in New Zealand.
 I’m amazed I stayed awake.
 You’d think by now corporates would have realised their online visitors don’t want to read marketing-speak, testaments to the brand, letters from the chief executive or assorted press releases.

 It’s hard to tell who engaged high-priced marketing consultants and who turned to the online “BS Generator” tool for the smoke and mirrors.
-Apparently, Genesis Power is “partnering the community to provide innovative energy solutions”.
-Baycorp Advantage is “committed to assisting companies worldwide to liberate their potential and maximise their returns”.
+Apparently, Genesis Power is “partnering with the community to provide innovative energy solutions”.
+Baycorp Advantage is “committed to assisting companies worldwide to liberate their potential and maximize their returns.”
 Zespri is “grown in partnership with nature”.
-TelstraClear is going to “champion competition and deliver the benefits to your doorstep”, while Ceritas fancies it “creates innovative application and support solutions”.
+TelstraClear is going to “champion competition and deliver the benefits to your doorstep,” while Veritas fancies it “creates innovative application and support solutions.”

 If you are sick of websites full of meaningless blather, your customers probably are, too.
 So do something about it.
 First, run the “BS Detector” over your website to check for marketing-speak.
 Then deploy and action these tips: